nspcc-dev/neofs-testlib/CONTRIBUTING.md

     $ git commit --amend --signoff
     ```
 4. Push the changes to remote.
-5. After this commit is merged to upstream, create a tag on the master branch of upstream:
+5. After this commit is merged to upstream, create a tag on the master branch of upstream.
+Tag name should be formatted as "v{new_version}":
     ```shell
-    $ git tag <new_version>
+    $ git tag v<new_version>
-    $ git push upstream <new_version>
+    $ git push upstream v<new_version>
     ```

 ## Building and publishing package